 Although you may experience pain relief after the first treatment, multiple treatments over the course of four weeks are usually necessary.

-To find out if ketamine can cure your chronic pain, call the Institute for Advanced Psychiatry or book an appointment online today.
+To find out if ketamine can cure your chronic pain, call the Institute for Advanced Psychiatry today.